 - (7) Assistance animals are recognised as an essential part of support, therapy and assistance for people with a wide and increasing variety of physical and mental disabilities and conditions.
-Assistance animals are generally dogs, although under exceptional circumstances other animals may be recognised as assistance animals. - (8) Conditions that may be supported by an assistance animal include but are not limited to: - a. hearing or vision impairment; - b. physical mobility impairment; - c. episodic medical conditions such as epilepsy or diabetes; or - d. psychiatric disorders such as post-traumatic stress disorder. - (9) Assistance animals are not considered pets but are highly trained disability support services that enable a person with a disability to safely participate in personal and public life activities.
-The DDA defines an assistance animal as a dog or other animal that is:
+Assistance animals are generally dogs, although under exceptional circumstances other animals may be recognised as assistance animals. - (8) Conditions that may be supported by an assistance animal include but are not limited to: - a. hearing or vision impairment; - b. physical mobility impairment; - c. episodic medical conditions such as epilepsy or diabetes; or - d. psychiatric disorders such as post-traumatic stress disorder or anxiety. - (9) Assistance animals are not considered pets but are highly trained disability support services that enable a person with a disability to safely participate in personal and public life activities.
+The Disability Discrimination Act 1992 defines an assistance animal as a dog or other animal that is:

-- a. accredited under a state or territory law to assist a person with a disability to alleviate the effects of disability; - b. accredited by an animal training organisation; or - c. trained: - i. to assist a person with a disability to alleviate the effect of the disability; and - ii. to meet standards of hygiene and behaviour that are appropriate for an animal in a public place. - (10) Although the DDA provides a general legislative framework for Australia, most states have their own system of accrediting or licencing assistance animals.
-The Northern Territory does not have a system of accreditation beyond that provided by various non-government organisations. - (11) The welfare of all animals on campus is the responsibility of the University's Animal Welfare Officer (AWO).
-Concerns regarding the welfare of assistance animals should be reported to the AWO as soon as reasonably practical.
+- a. accredited under a state or territory law to assist a person with a disability to alleviate the effects of disability; - b. accredited by an animal training organisation; or - c. trained: - i. to assist a person with a disability to alleviate the effect of the disability; and - ii. to meet standards of hygiene and behaviour that are appropriate for an animal in a public place. - (10) Although the Disability Discrimination Act 1992 provides a general legislative framework for Australia, most states have their own system of accrediting or licencing assistance animals.
+The Northern Territory does not have a system of accreditation beyond that provided by various non-government organisations. - (11) Animal welfare on campus is the responsibility of the University's Animal Welfare Officer.
+Concerns regarding the welfare of assistance animals should be reported to the Animal Welfare Officer as soon as reasonably practical. - (12) Owners of assistance animals are responsible for the welfare of their own animal.